Plaza Hotel: Interior

 The hotel has a steel frame superstructure with hollow tile floors, as well as wired-glass enclosures around all stairways and elevators.
 Originally, five marble staircases led from the ground floor to all of the other floors.
 As constructed, the stories above the ground floor surrounded a large courtyard, which was covered over with office space in a 1940s renovation.
 Hardenbergh, in designing the Central Park South foyer, had believed the lobby to be the most important space in the hotel, as did Warren and Wetmore when they designed the Fifth Avenue lobby.
 Furthermore, Warren and Wetmore had thought restaurants to be the second most significant space in a hotel, in designing the Terrace Room.

 There were originally laundry rooms in the basement and on floor 18.
-When the hotel opened in 1907, the basement also contained a grill room, kitchen, various refrigeration rooms, and amenities such as a Turkish bath and a barber shop.
+When the hotel opened in 1907, the basement also contained a grill room, kitchen, various refrigeration rooms, and amenities such as a Victorian-style Turkish bath and a barber shop.
 Originally concealed within the mansard roof were the housekeepers' quarters and maids' dormitories; the eighteenth floor had carpentry, ironing, and tailors' departments.
 The spaces on floor 18 had become offices by the late 20th century.